Legacy System Modernisation | UK SME Specialists — BitBrawn

 We fix the critical issues first: security vulnerabilities, performance bottlenecks, failing tests.
 This is the fastest part of legacy software modernisation — and the most important.

 Once it's done, you're back in control.
-Your team can deploy with confidence, and your users stop hitting the problems that erode trust.
+AI-generated test suites verify that existing behaviour is preserved, so your team can deploy changes with confidence and your users stop hitting the problems that erode trust.

 Modernisation